ppy/osu-wiki/wiki/osu!_wiki/Maintenance/en.md

 The osu! wiki is read by people from all around the world.
 To help your local community and attract new awesome players, mappers, modders, and developers into the game, you can translate English articles, or update existing translations that have fallen behind.
 Check the [list of languages](/wiki/Article_styling_criteria/Formatting#locales) supported by the osu! wiki, and ensure your translation follows the [content parity](/wiki/Article_styling_criteria/Writing#content-parity) principle.
 If you are a fluent speaker and experienced writer, take on key topics such as articles on [rules](https://github.com/ppy/osu-wiki/tree/master/wiki/Rules) or the [ranking criteria](https://github.com/ppy/osu-wiki/tree/master/wiki/Ranking_Criteria).
 In case you are only beginning your writing career, pick a small article to receive help and guidance from native reviewers.

-A translation may be merged without a native review if it has been more than two weeks since its creation date.
+A translation may be merged without a native review if it has been more than one weeks since its creation date.

 ### Stub expansion